Kyriosity/read-write/README+/pencraft/software/README.md

 + Except for citations use quotation marks for metaphors while _italic_ to introduce terms.
 Example:
 > To compare _multitasking_ vs. _parallelism_ imagine the CPU being a "kitchen" where a quick cook vs. an orderly brigade can prepare the same courses.

-+ **Last but not least**, if you write regularly, contribute to content management tools and templates to facilitate further work of you and others.
++ **Last but not least**, if you write regularly, contribute to content management tools and templates to facilitate further work for you and others.

 ## Wrapping up: Resources